phalcon/documentation/docs/db-models-relationships.md

 }
 ```

-!!! info "NOTE"
+> **NOTE** The field mappings in the relationship are one for one i.e. the first field of the source model array matches the first field of the target array etc. The field count must be identical in both source and target models.

-    The field mappings in the relationship are one for one i.e. the first field of the source model array matches the first field of the target array etc. The field count must be identical in both source and target models.
+{: .alert .alert-info }

 ## Accessing
 There are several ways that we can access the relationships of a model.